Arglax/Mobile-WuWa-Config/Standard Testing Protocols.md

 #### 🧾 Steps:
 1. Delete both `DeviceProfiles.ini` and `Engine.ini` in `.../Config/Android/`.
+2. Delete the cache folder in ...\Android\data\com.kurogame.wutheringwaves.global
-2. Start the game — let it load and compile shaders.
+3. Start the game — let it load and compile shaders.
-3. Once inside:
+4. Once inside:
    - Open **Settings → Graphics.**
    - Set **Quality Preset** to the **LOWEST**.
    - Gradually increase it until you see the **👍 Recommended** icon appear.
-4. Exit the game properly.
+5. Exit the game properly.
-5. Paste your **modified configs** into the folder.
+6. Paste your **modified configs** into the folder.
-6. Restart the game — let shaders recompile.
+7. Restart the game — let shaders recompile.

 ✅ **Use When:**
 - Testing performance or visuals on existing installs.